lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

 ### Applications 1 & 2.
 For Nurse's Dashboard / Alert System for Doctors & IT

-#### A Priority
+#### HIGH Priority
-- Accuracy / Reliability - correctness and minimum latency (SLOs)
+- Reliability - correctness and minimum latency (SLOs)
+  - *IMPORTANT* - Application latecy is a high risk due to complexity of integration of systems and potential for one or more systems to fail
+  - *IMPORTANT* - Alert services have higest risk for not meeting reliability requirements due to complexity, need to gather rules and write lots of custom code
-- Availability - redunandcy, system must failover and minimize downtown
+- Availability - redundancy, system must failover and minimize downtown
 - Performance - HOT data, extremely low latency
-- Security - medical data requires end-to-end security
+- Security - medical data requires end-to-end security (encryption at rest and in transit)
-#### B Priority
+#### LOW Priority
 - Scalability - Max 500 beds per installation, defined workload.
 2% of US Hospitals w/ more than 500 beds will require multiple system installs.
 - Elasticity - workload is relatively stable, not spikey.
-- Deployability - deployment will be a one-time event, with some updates.
+- Deployability - deployment will be a one-time event, with occasional updates.

 ---

 ### Application 3.
 Integration w/Saas & Snapshots

-#### A Priority
+#### HIGH Priority
-- Accuracy / Reliability - correctness and minimum latency (SLOs)
+- Reliability - correctness and minimum latency (SLOs) - custom data transformation services will add risk, transforms must be defined, created and test rigorously
 - Security - to/from cloud - medical data to/from internet requires secure transfer patterns (VPN tunnel, authentication, data encryption...)
-- Availability - redunandcy - needs redundancy to be highly available, with automatic failover
+- Availability - redundancy - needs redundancy to be highly available, with automatic failover

-#### B Priority
+#### LOW Priority
 - Performance - WARM data, 24 hour latency
 - Scalability - predicatble workload
 - Elasticity - predictable workload